Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent: From Online Linear Optimization to Blackwell Approachability

 \section{From Online Linear Optimization to Blackwell Approachability}

-\citet{Abernethy11:Blackwell} showed that it is always possible to convert a regret minimizer into an algorithm for a Blackwell approachability game (that is, an algorithm that chooses actions $\vec{x}^t$ at all times $t$ in such a way that goal~\eqref{eq:blackwell goal} holds no matter the actions $\vec{y}^1, \vec{y}^2, \dots$ played by the opponent).
+\citet{Abernethy11:Blackwell} showed that it is always possible to convert a regret minimizer into an algorithm for a Blackwell approachability game (that is, an algorithm that chooses actions $\vec{x}^t$ at all times $t$ in such a way that goal~\eqref{eq:blackwell goal} holds no matter the actions $\vec{y}^1, \vec{y}^2, \dots$ played by the opponent). \footnote{Gordon's Lagrangian Hedging \citep{Gordon05:NoRegret,Gordon07:NoRegret} partially overlaps with the construction by \citet{Abernethy11:Blackwell}.
+We did not investigate to what extent the \emph{predictive} point of view we adopted in the paper could apply to Gordon's result. }

 In this section, we slightly extend their constructive proof by allowing more flexibility in the choice of the domain of the regret minimizer.
 This extra flexibility will be needed to show that RM and \rmp{} can be obtained directly from FTRL and OMD, respectively.

 We start from the case where the target set in the Blackwell approachability game is a closed convex cone $C \subseteq \bbR^n$.
-As \cref{prop:olo to approachability} shows, \cref{algo:olo to approachability} provides a way of playing the Blackwell approachability game that guarantees that~\eqref{eq:blackwell goal} is satisfied (the proof is in \cref{app:proofs olo to approachability}).
-In broad strokes, \cref{algo:olo to approachability} works as follows: the regret minimizer has as its decision space the polar cone to $C$ (or a subset thereof), and its decision is used as the normal vector in choosing a halfspace to force.
+As \cref{prop:olo to approachability} shows, \cref{algo:olo to approachability} provides a way of playing the Blackwell approachability game that guarantees that~\eqref{eq:blackwell goal} is satisfied (the proof is in \cref{app:proofs olo to approachability} in the full version of the paper).
+In broad strokes, \cref{algo:olo to approachability} works as follows (see also \cref{fig:olo to approachability pictorial}): the regret minimizer has as its decision space the polar cone to $C$ (or a subset thereof), and its decision is used as the normal vector in choosing a halfspace to force.
 At time t, the algorithm plays a forcing action $\vec{x}^t$ for the halfspace $H_t$ induced by the last decision $\vec{\theta}^t$ output by the OLO oracle $\cL$.
 Then, $\cL$ incurs the loss $-\vec{u}(\vec{x}^t, \vec{y}^t)$, where $\vec{u}$ is the payoff function of the Blackwell approachability game.